Wednesday, August 29, 2012

 The caption says it all - this man existed some 60,000 years ago!!

 Another room revealed a mysterious Egyptian mummy (800 BC), complete with wooden caskets.
 It was found floating in the Bay in the 1930’s – little more is known about it.
 (Perhaps there’s more smuggled than we imagine?)
-A further treat was found down into the dank underground basement.
-A once-luxurious 14th c Moorish bath-house, complete with steam room and refreshing pool to cool off in after a massage and sauna, had been excavated.
-During its life, this complex once served as stables to the Depot.
-It is gratifying to see, as we learn more about our history, we try to preserve and learn from it.
+A further treat was found down in the dank underground basement.
+A once-luxurious 14th c Moorish bath-house, complete with steam room and refreshing pool to cool off after a massage and sauna, had been excavated.
+During its long life, this complex once served as stables to the Military Depot.
+It is gratifying to see, as we discover more about our history, we try to preserve and learn from it.

 Monday, August 20, 2012